Have Questions?

 How does ASAP Service work?

-ASAP is a bi-directional interface similar to a CAD-to-CAD interface – the difference is that one side of the interface is an alarm monitoring broker instead of another CAD system.
+ASAP is a bi-directional interface similar to a CAD-to-CAD interface.
+The difference is that one side of the interface is an alarm monitoring broker, rather than another CAD system.
 Data sent through the interface is standardized to ensure automatic incident creation and messaging between the operators of both systems.
+You can view a demo of it here.

 Does ASAP Service require a state message switch or an Nlets connection?